 It happened with such frequency that we stopped allowing Google Maps to calculate a route for us and instead did the old-school method of looking at the map (albeit a digital one) and navigating for ourselves until we got to a main road.
 Honestly: it was refreshing.
 And we learned the area better than we would have otherwise.

-What to Pack for Puerto Rico’s Post-Hurricane State:
+What to Pack for Puerto Rico After a Hurricane:

 What to Pack for Puerto Rico